-Financial Penalty – A Court may choose to order that the offender pay a fine.
+A Court may choose to order that an offender pays a fine.

 Financial Penalty – The Legislation: